VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Native_APIs/Chapter_5 LAB_Playbook.md

 <details>
     <summary>Solution</summary>

-Checking the imported symbols in our native dropper, we should see that the Win32 APIs ``VirtualAlloc``, ``WriteProcessMemory``, ``CreateThread`` and ``WaitForSingleObject`` are no longer imported from kernel32.dll.
+Checking the imported symbols in our native dropper, we should see that the Win32 APIs ``VirtualAlloc``, ``WriteProcessMemory``, ``CreateThread`` and ``WaitForSingleObject`` are no longer imported from ``kernel32.dll``.
 So the result is the same as with dumpbin and seems to be valid.

 <p align="center">
 <img width="900" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/95b9a92e-305c-4345-b40d-3241a7092161">
 </p>

-In the case of the native dropper, we want to directly access the native functions in ntdll.dll.
-This is because the functions in ntdll.dll are not directly available through the standard Windows API headers and libraries.
+In the case of the native dropper, we want to directly access the native functions in ``ntdll.dll``.
+This is because the functions in ``ntdll.dll`` are not directly available through the standard Windows API headers and libraries.
 They have to be dynamically loaded at runtime.
-If we analyse the disassembled code of the native dropper (Follow in dissassembler), we can identify the code where for each of the four native functions ``GetModuleHandleA`` is used to open the handle to ntdll.dll, pass the handle to ``GetProcAddress``, get the memory address of the native function e.g. NtAllocateVirtualMemory and store it into the respective function pointer.
+If we analyse the disassembled code of the native dropper (Follow in dissassembler), we can identify the code where for each of the four native functions ``GetModuleHandleA`` is used to open the handle to ``ntdll.dll``, pass the handle to ``GetProcAddress``, get the memory address of the native function e.g. ``NtAllocateVirtualMemory`` and store it into the respective function pointer.

 <p align="center">
 <img width="900" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/6278205b-6e46-4bf9-a273-1aebc44d6afe">